Distal Radius Fracture

 The radius is a bone in your forearm.
-A fracture of the distal radius is situated at the wrist and is most commonly caused by falling on an out- stretched hand.
-A splint or plaster is commonly used to set the bones into place.
-However if this is not adequate, some fractures may require surgery.
+A distal radius fracture means that this bone is broken (fractured) at the wrist.
+Most distal radius fractures are caused by falling and landing on an outstretched hand.
+A splint or plaster cast is commonly used to keep the bones in place while healing occurs, however if this is not adequate, some distal radius fractures may require surgery.

-The surgical procedure is called an “Open Reduction and Internal Fixation” or “ORIF” using a volar locking plate with screws.
-This technique allows the surgeon to piece the bones back together and often allows immediate motion at the wrist after surgery.
+The surgical procedure most often used to treat a distal radius fracture is called an “Open Reduction and Internal Fixation” or “ORIF”.
+The surgery involves using a metal plate with screws to piece the bones back together.
+In many cases, this allows immediate motion at the wrist after surgery.

 - Keep the wound dry and clean when showering i.e. cover with plastic bag, until the day after the steri strips or sutures are removed.